 For this course, the following pointers may be helpful.
 Follow instructions on graded assignments, doing your own work unless the assignment is explicitly given as a group project or as allowing for open-book work.
 In doing essays, be sure to give references and credit for any ideas which are not entirely your own.
 That is, when quoting or paraphrasing or even referring to the idea(s) of another, cite the source.
 If you are not sure whether a reference is required, give a reference anyway.
 If in doubt, err on the side of overly generous reference-giving, and consult with the professor for guidance.

-Course Schedule
+Course Schedule\\

-Section of text is to read beforehand.
-For example, all of pages 48 - 84 need to be read by 1/25.
+Section of text to read beforehand.
+For example, all of pages 48 - 86 need to be read and studied by Tuesday, Jan.
+24